rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 > Genetic engineering is the use of molecular biology technology to modify DNA sequence(s) in genomes, using a variety of approaches.
 For example, homologous recombination can be used to target specific sequences in mouse embryonic stem (ES) cell genomes or other cultured cells, but it is cumbersome, poorly efficient, and relies on drug positive/negative selection in cell culture for success.
 Other routinely applied methods include random integration of DNA after direct transfection (microinjection), transposon-mediated DNA insertion, or DNA insertion mediated by viral vectors for the production of transgenic mice and rats.
 Random integration of DNA occurs more frequently than homologous recombination, but has numerous drawbacks, despite its efficiency.
 The most elegant and effective method is technology based on guided endonucleases, because these can target specific DNA sequences.
 Since the advent of clustered regularly interspaced short palindromic repeats or CRISPR/Cas9 technology, endonuclease-mediated gene targeting has become the most widely applied method to engineer genomes, supplanting the use of zinc finger nucleases, transcription activator-like effector nucleases, and meganucleases.
 >
 > [_Principles of Genetic Engineering_[^prince_gen_eng]]

+[^DNA_book]: Rosenberg, Eugene.
+It's in Your DNA: From Discovery to Structure, Function and Role in Evolution, Cancer and Aging.
+Academic Press, 2017. <br><br> Note that I am citing this definition from Chapter 10: Genetic Engineering of this book.

 [^prince_gen_eng]: Lanigan, Thomas M., Huira C. Kopera, and Thomas L. Saunders.
 "Principles of genetic engineering."
 Genes 11, no. 3 (2020): 291. <br><br> See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7140808/>